Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### NAK (Loss Report) {#ctrl-pkt-nak}

-Negative acknowledgement (NAK) control packets are used to signal failed data packet deliveries.
+Negative acknowledgment (NAK) control packets are used to signal failed data packet deliveries.
 The receiver notifies the sender about lost data packets by sending a NAK packet that contains a list of sequence numbers for those lost packets.